PhalenH/note-taker/README.md

 - Save the note which will place the saved note on the left side of the page
 - Add new notes
 - View old notes by clicking on the specific note on the left side of the page

-## Contributing:
-There a no plans for public contribution at this time.

 ## Final-Product:
 Here is a screenshot and link to the finished note taker: